 Total Tarptent StratoSpire Li cost = £832.66 in UK, which is dependant on the exchange rate at the time.
 It wasn’t good when I ordered because of BREXIT

-I am impressed with the quality of the tent.
-It has been well designed and made.
-So far I’ve only had the chance to use it on my own, walking around the Gower coast path for two days.
+I am impressed with the quality of the tent, it’s been well designed and made.
+My first experience using the tent, was on my own walking around the Gower coast path for two days.
 The tent was light enough for me to carry solo, but I did feel I had too much space.
 I’m just not used to this kind of luxury!
-My usual tents are a similar weight to the Stratospire but a lot smaller.
+My usual solo, one person tents are a similar weight to the Stratospire but a lot smaller.

-The possible down sides of the Tarptent Stratospire Li is the size of the foot print.
-It’s pretty big, which makes finding a suitable wild camping pitch more difficult.
-And it may also have a larger pack size than you’re used to 41cm x 12cm (16″x 5″).
-So may not fit in or on your rucksack the same.
-But that’s the compromise with having all this amount of space.
+The size of the foot print, it’s pretty big, this makes finding a suitable wild camping pitch more difficult and it may also have a larger pack size than you’re used to, 41cm x 12cm (16″x 5″).
+This may not fit in or on your rucksack the same way as previous tents you’ve had.
+But, I suppose that’s the compromise with having all this space inside the tent.

 2 x Apex Guylines 14g (0.49oz)